 You can expect to pay around $12,625 on each user of your system according to our research from the past five years.
 This works out at approximately $210 per user per month.
 The average budget per user is taken from businesses of all sizes over a five year period, with each user being an employee with administrative privileges responsible for the HRIS records and maintenance.

 Cloud-hosted HRIS still dominated as the preferred deployment method with 98% of all businesses considering a solution in the cloud.

 3. On average, companies spend 15 weeks selecting HRIS.

 Selecting an HRIS is a big deal, so it’s not surprising that companies spend, on average, 15 weeks choosing their system.

 4. The top reason for implementing HRIS was to gain greater functionality.

-The most popular reason for implementing HRIS across businesses of all sizes was to gain greater functionality with almost 25% of businesses citing this as their main goal for implementing.
+The most popular reason for implementing HRIS across businesses of all sizes was to gain greater functionality with over 25% of businesses citing this as their main goal for implementing.

 The drive for improved HRIS functionality is not surprising, with businesses looking to improve and streamline administrative HR processes allowing their HR department to focus on more strategic areas.
-We noticed the same trend in our 2020 project report.
+We noticed the same trend in the last two years of project reports.

-Interestingly, supporting growth was the third most popular reason for implementing HRIS, with almost 20% of businesses citing this as their main objective.
+Interestingly, supporting growth was the third most popular reason for implementing HRIS, with over 16% of businesses citing this as their main objective.

 Read more interesting statistics and gain a full overview of the HRIS market by downloading the full Software Path 2022 HRIS Software Project Report.